Cubic surfaces failing the integral Hasse principle: Hilbert symbols

 \subsection{Conditions for a Brauer--Manin obstruction}

-We are now in position to establish sufficient conditions for the lack of a Brauer--Manin obstruction to the integral Hasse principle on $\sU$.
+We are now in position to establish sufficient conditions for the integral Brauer--Manin set of $\sU$ to be non-empty.
 This is done in Propositions \ref{prop:p divides a_0} and \ref{prop:p divides a_1 but}.
-We write $\mathcal{B}$ for both a generator of $\Br X/\Br_{0}X$ and its restriction to $U$.
+We write $\mathcal{B}'$ for both the preimage in $\Br X$ of a generator of $\Br X/\Br_{0}X$ and its restriction to $U$ when $\Br X/\Br_{0}X$ is cyclic.